 Environmental Indicators and Impact Assessment

 Perel-Slater, Max, "The Price of Water: Assessment of the Current Water Situation and Recommendation of Technical Methodology for the Community of Shirati, Tanzania" (2009).
 Independent Study Project (ISP) Collection.
-Paper 815.
+815.